Personalized Case Management (Non-Medical)

 Emergency Financial Assistance Program

 Clients may be eligible to receive financial assistance for a variety of needs, including medical costs, rent, heat, and other utility expenses.
 Verification of income and expenses, along with completion of an Emergency Financial Assistance application is necessary.
-Clients must apply for funding, with an annual limit of $2,500.
+Clients must apply for funding.
 All payments are made by APRI directly to the landlord or service provider, as appropriate.

 Bus Passes & RIDE Tickets